Are you confused about exactly what YouTube's playback volume normalization is doing to your music ?

 By all means check out the Stats For Nerds for your songs, and see how they compare with other similar tracks - and of course, how they sound.

-But getting drawn into a cycle of uploading, testing and re-uploading over and over isn’t an efficient way to work, in my opinion.
+But getting drawn into a cycle of testing and tweaking over and over isn’t an efficient way to work, in my opinion.
 For one thing, it’s really tedious !

 And more importantly, at the rate YouTube are releasing updates to their normalization system, there’s no guarantee that what works today will still work tomorrow - or next month, or next year.